 11. Swiss Army Knife

 Instead of buying a bottle opener, a pair of scissors, a knife, a screwdriver, and a handful of other random tools, pack a Swiss Army Knife for your road trip and have all tools easily accessible in one place.
 Just remember to always pack the tool into checked luggage when flying.

 Comfortable clothing is another must for a good road trip.
 The thing is that you have to strike the perfect balance between being super comfortable for all those hours in the car, but also, look good enough that you can be ready to jump out of the car and sightsee on a moment’s notice.

-My go-to outfit is a pair of cool leggings (my favourites are a brand called Teeki that makes their leggings from recycled water bottles, and an Aussie brand called Pins to Kill, that allows you to create custom designed leggings) with a tank top/t-shirt or a cardigan.
-While Max lives in his Adidas Climachill Shorts and Head T-shirts.
+My go-to outfit is a pair of Teeki leggings with a tank top/t-shirt or a cardigan.
+While Max lives in his Lululemon shirts and t-shirts.